US gasoline prices

 Lower US gasoline prices may dissuade refiners like Tesoro (TSO), Marathon Petroleum (MPC), and Valero Energy (VLO) from producing more gasoline.
 However, the price of crude oil is also a consideration when refiners determine their production levels.

-When gasoline prices fall, refiners could choose to lower production, provided nothing else, mainly crude oil prices, changes.
-Lower production levels would mean lower volumes for MLPs such as Tesoro Logistics (TLLP), MPLX (MPLX), and Valero Energy Partners (VLP) to transport.
+When gasoline prices fall, refiners could choose to decrease production, provided that all else, mainly crude oil prices, doesn’t change.
+Lower production levels would mean lower volumes for MLPs like Tesoro Logistics (TLLP), MPLX (MPLX), and Valero Energy Partners (VLP) to transport.
 This could be negative for their revenues.

 US gasoline price forecasts

-According to the EIA’s STEO (Short-Term Energy Outlook) report released on October 6, the monthly average gasoline retail price reached $2.37 per gallon in September.
-This is $0.27 less than the August average.
-Retail prices differ from futures prices that we mentioned above.
+According to the EIA’s (U.S. Energy Information Administration) STEO (Short-Term Energy Outlook) report released on September 9, the monthly average gasoline retail prices reached $2.64 per gallon in August.
+This is $0.16 less than the July average.
+Retail prices differ from the futures prices that we mentioned above.
 They include the added costs of taxes, distribution, and marketing.

-The EIA also forecast that gasoline consumption will remain flat compared to consumption figures in 2015.
+The 2016 price forecast is lower than in 2015.
+The EIA forecasts that gasoline consumption will remain flat compared to the consumption figures in 2015.